Double Gold Medal - Sonoma County Harvest Fair

 This beautiful hillside vineyard, with impressive views, benefits from consistent daytime sunshine but with heat moderated by the influence of the marine layer coming through the Petaluma Wind Gap, allowing the fruit to develop fully with little risk of sunburn, producing consistently ripe brix, low pH and excellent skin color: Willowbrook’s Kaufman Sunnyslope Pinots have great aging potential and long finishes.

-The 2012 Willowbrook Kaufman Vineyard Pinot Noir is ruby in color, and loaded with aromas of rich dark berries.
-The palate is PURE Pinot, with savory spice leading to a deliciously rich mouthfeel with red CHERRY and sandalwood notes.
+The 2013 Willowbrook Kaufman Vineyard Pinot Noir is ruby in color, and loaded with aromas of rich cola, and cassis.
+The palate is PURE Pinot, with savory spice leading to a deliciously rich mouthfeel with blackberry, mushroom and allspice.
 The finish is focused and structured, with hints of PLEASANT tobacco leaf and vanilla.
 For those that think terroir is the key to Pinot Noir, this is sure to delight.
 It beautifully shows off Sonoma mountain's unique character.

 Appellation: Sonoma Mountain, Sonoma County